ztyyLV/web-twain-docs/info/api/WebTwain_Buffer.md

 /**
  * A built-in callback triggered when the current image in buffer is changed like flipped, cropped, rotated, etc. or a new image has been acquired.
  * @argument indexString A string of the changed index(indices).
  * @argument type Operation type.
-1 means new image(s) were added at the tail, 2 means image(s) were inserted before the current index, 3 means image(s) are deleted, 4 means image(s) are modified, 5 means the indices of images changed
+1 means new image(s) were added at the tail, 2 means image(s) were inserted before the current index, 3 means image(s) are deleted, 4 means image(s) are modified, 5 means the indices of images changed.
  * @argument index Index of the current image.
  */
 RegisterEvent('OnBitmapChanged',